Emporia State University: Academic buildings

 Most academic buildings at Emporia State University are dedicated to someone or are an important part of the school's history.

 Beach Music Hall, named in honor of former professor Frank A. Beach, houses the Music Department.
 It was built in 1926, and contains classrooms, a recital hall, and practice studios.

 Within the science building, Bruekelman Science Hall houses the Biological Sciences department and mathematics and economics departments, while Cram Science Hall houses the Physical Sciences department and classrooms for chemistry, physics, and earth science.
 Inside the science building are two museums – Johnston Geology Museum and the Richard H. Schmidt Museum of Natural History, along with the Peterson Planetarium.

-Named after former president Thomas W. Butcher, the Butcher Education Center houses the Sociology, Anthropology, and Crime & Delinquency Studies Department on the north side.
-On the south side of the building is the ESU Center for Early Childhood Education, a daycare center which also serves as a preschool.
-In the basement is home to the dean of the College of Liberal Arts and Sciences.

-Cremer Hall contains the School of Business.
-The building opened in 1964 and is also home to the Kansas Business Hall of Fame and the Koch Center for Leadership and Ethics.
+Cremer Hall contains the School of Business and technology.
+The building opened in 1964 and is also home to the Kansas Business Hall of Fame.

 The HPER Building, officially known as the Health, Physical Education and Recreation building, is home to the Athletics and physical education department.
 Inside the building are five gyms, locker rooms, classrooms, administrative offices, and a swimming pool.

 Inside John E. King Hall, named after the 11th president of ESU, are the Theatre Department, and the Arts and Communication Departments.
 Also inside is the Karl C. Bruder Theatre.

 Plumb Hall serves as the administration building, and houses President's office, Academic Affairs, Fiscal Affairs, Financial Aid services, Human Resources, some classrooms, Social Sciences and English departments, and the Graduate School.
 The building is named after Senator Preston B. Plumb.
 Also inside is Albert Taylor Hall, an auditorium named after the 5th president of ESU.

 Roosevelt Hall, previously a high school in Emporia, once served as the home of the College of Liberal Arts & Sciences dean's office.
 Inside are classrooms primarily for English, Modern Languages, and Journalism classes, as well as a theatre.

 John E. Visser Hall, named after ESU's 12th president, is home to the Teachers College.
 It also houses the Teachers Hall of Fame.

-The William Allen White Library is home to the School of Library and Information Management.
+The William Allen White Library is home to the School of Library and Information Management and Archives.
 Inside are a computer lab, the University Archives, and the Academic Center for Excellence and Success.